BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-11/SubmissionFile.md

 3. What kind of attack is indicated?

-   Answer: Malware, trying to load on the system.
+   Answer: Malware, trying to load onto the system.

 Snort Rule #3